Abelian dualities and line defect indices for 3d gauge theories: Linear quiver gauge theories

 In the Coulomb limit, the one-point function (\ref{SQED3Wn}) vanishes.
 In the Higgs limit, it reduces to

 This can be computed as a sum over the residues at three poles $s=\mathfrak{t}y_{\alpha}^{-1}$, $\alpha=1,2,3$

-Next consider the vortex line in the SQED$_3$.
-It is labeled by a set of the flavor vortex numbers corresponding to four possible splittings of the three hypers $3$ $=$ $i+(3-i)$ with $i=0,1,2,3$.
-For $i=0$, the line defect index is identical to the original index.
-For $i=1$, it can be viewed as a special case of the vortex line with $i=2$.
-For $i=3$, it is equivalent to $i=2$ due to a shift of the gauge fugacity.
-Hence the most general form of the one-point function of the vortex line can be written as that with $i=2$ and a pair of the vortex numbers $(\mathsf{q}_1,\mathsf{q}_2)$.
+Next consider the flavor vortex line in the SQED$_3$.
+As the theory has $SU(3)$ flavor symmetry rotating three hypermultiplets, it is labeled by a pair of the vortex numbers $(\mathsf{q}_1,\mathsf{q}_2)$ which encodes the orders of singularities of hypermultiplets.
 According to the prescription (\ref{vortex_shift}), the one-point function of the vortex line with $(\mathsf{q}_1,\mathsf{q}_2)$ $=$ $(n^{(1)}+n^{(2)},n^{(2)})$ is given by

-Notice that when $n^{(1)}+n^{(2)}=0$ or $n^{(2)}=0$, the vortex line corresponds to the case with $i=1$ as only one of the hypermultiplet acquires the spin shift.

 For the mirror $U(1)\times U(1)$ linear quiver gauge theory, there is a Wilson line of charge $(\mathsf{p}^{(1)},\mathsf{p}^{(2)})$.
 The one-point function can be evaluated as

 We find that the two expressions (\ref{SQED3Vn1n2}) and (\ref{mSQED3Wn1n2}) coincide when $(\mathsf{q}_1,\mathsf{q}_2)$ $=$ $(n^{(1)}+n^{(2)},n^{(2)})$ and $(\mathsf{p}^{(1)},\mathsf{p}^{(2)})$ $=$ $(n^{(1)},n^{(2)})$